 The Overland Park Recycling Center is currently accepting non-TV tube electronics.
 There is no charge for this service.

 The City of Olathe accepts electronic waste free of charge from Johnson County residents at their Household Hazardous Waste Facility.
 By appointment only.

 Goodwill Stores will accept all electronics that are still functioning.
 Use the Goodwill Locator to find a store near you.

 Secure e-Cycle is a Triple A rated electronic waste recycler.
 They accept drop-offs at their Kansas City, KS location and accept nearly any item with a cord; exceptions include large appliances and items that contain Freon.
 Charges apply for certain items.

 MRC Recycling is a fully certified electronic waste recycler.
 They accept residential drop-offs at their Kansas City and Independence locations.
 Fees apply for certain items.

 The Surplus Exchange has been recycling electronics for 25 years.
 They take e-waste from the public.
 They also will pickup e-waste from businesses.
 Charges do apply to some items.
 They are located in the West Bottoms of Kansas City.

-Best Buy will recycle most electronic items for no fee, regardless of where it twas purchased.
+Best Buy currently charges $25 per item for recycling TVs and monitors.
 Check out their website for a complete list of accepted items.